 Drawer bottoms also came in for a bit of attention in the form of paper lining, which one might imagine would be for the practical purpose of sealing bottoms with split boards.
 However, one often sees paper-lined drawers whose bottoms have split subsequent to being lined (figure 13).

 Early lining papers were small, block-printed sheets that were laid haphazardly on the bottoms of drawers (figures 14, 15, 16 & 17).

 Sugar paper (the pale blue paper traditionally used to wrap loaves of sugar) was employed for lining drawers in the latter decades of the eighteenth-century (figures 18, 19 & 20).

-Linen drawers were also occasionally line with marbled paper.
+Linen drawers were also occasionally lined with marbled paper.